Essential Works

 "La Nostalgia Remix" was the last project in “The Shame-man…”.
 It was launched in 2006 and used nostalgia as style, a form of resistance and community reinvention.
 Using performance, writing, photography, video and interventions in seedy bars, La Nostalgia Remix involved a series of live performances that explored the cultural, symbolic and iconographic dimensions of nostalgia both on the Native American "rez" and in the Chicano "barrio."

-"La Nostalgia Remix: Solid Gold" was a culminating performance anthology of the artists’ past collaborations in the form of a live art record album and a series of performances inspired by a chance game of routlett.
+"La Nostalgia Remix: Solid Gold" was a culminating performance anthology of the artists’ past collaborations in the form of a live art record album and a series of performances inspired by a chance game of routlette.
 In this final project, the artists challenged the audience to move, groove and experience the performance actions from multiple perspectives and “git down” to participate in the celebration of the end of western civilization.

 Gómez-Peña and James Luna dressed in suit coats singing into microphones